Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 - High
   - Highly likely to happen. (ex: A hacker can call a function directly and get money)
+  - Anyone can execute the attack (ex: does not require a trusted / privileged actor)
 - Medium
   - It might happen (ex: A specific weird ERC20 is used on a platform)
+  - May involve a trusted / privileged actor (ex: owner is trusted & can perform an action that the code attempts to restrict them from doing)
 - Low
   - Unlikely to happen. (ex: If a difficult to change variable is set to a certain value on a very specific singular block)

-Keep in mind, there are some events where the likelihood is considered "computational infeasible" and do not count as low.
+Keep in mind, there are some events where the likelihood is considered "computationally infeasible" and do not count as low.
 An example would be:

 "An attack could guess the users private key".

-In such cases, it's on the finding audthor to prove that their finding is computational feasible.
+In such cases, it's on the finding author to prove that their finding is computationally feasible.

 ## Duplicates